Effectiveness and making of homemade face masks: let's take stock.

-Some time ago, I published an article reviewing the recommendations concerning the making and wearing of surgical masks made in an artisanal way.
+Some time ago, I published an article reviewing the recommendations regarding the making and wearing of surgical masks made in a homemade way.

-A lot of information circulates regarding their effectiveness, composition, shape... and sometimes this information is distorted or even completely false.
-So I took up my pen to review the situation and provide advice from the scientific world.
+A lot of information circulates about their effectiveness, composition, shape... and sometimes this information is distorted or even completely false.
+So I took up my pen to review the situation and provide advice from the scientific community.

 Let's start with the effectiveness of masks.